simondlevy/Hackflight/sim/README.md

 To build and run the simulator you will need download V-REP, and you will need to use the Linux operating system.
 (We are working on a version for Windows 10.)
-The simulator works best with a PS3 controller, Taranis transmitter with USB mini-B cable, or Spektrum transmitter with
+The simulator works best with an R/C transmitter:  Taranis transmitter with USB mini-B cable, or Spektrum transmitter with
 [GWS adapter cable] (https://www.amazon.com/gp/product/B000RO7JAI) (which is unfortunately no longer available).
-You can also control it from the numeric keypad on your keyboard, using the [key mappings](http://www.flightsimbooks.com/flightsimhandbook/keyboardcontrols.php) for the Microsoft Flight Simulator, but I've found it awkward to fly this way: you have to focus the terminal window from which you launched V-REP in order for the simulator to detect the keystrokes.
+You can also fly it with a PS3 controller, Logitech ExtremePro3D joystick, or even the numeric keypad on your keyboard, using the [key mappings](http://www.flightsimbooks.com/flightsimhandbook/keyboardcontrols.php) for the Microsoft Flight Simulator.
+For keyboard control you have to focus the terminal window from which you launched V-REP in order for the simulator to detect the keystrokes.
 On the PS3, I have found it useful to wiggle the sticks a bit when starting, to make sure the program is detecting the controller.